CODEPhylo/phylospec/docs/language.md

 ### 2.2.
 Naming Conventions

 - Types and distributions names should use PascalCase (e.g., `PositiveReal`).
 Only alphanumeric characters are allowed, they must start with a letter.
 - Variable names should use camelCase (e.g., `rate`) and can contain Unicode characters.
-They cannot start with a number.
+They must start with a letter.
 - Function names should use camelCase (e.g., `log`).
 Only alphanumeric characters are allowed, they must start with a letter.
 - Function and distribution argument names should use camelCase (e.g., `log`).
 Only alphanumeric characters are allowed, they must start with a letter.
 - Redundant prefixes like `dn` or suffixes like `Distribution` are discouraged.